 One of the chief architects of the new HALO program is Eric Reed, Deputy Director of the Florida Alliance for Assistive Services and Technology.
 Eric said;

 "FAAST is dedicated to helping those with disabilities live their life to the fullest.
-Now, through this new partnership, we are able to help even more people improve comfort, safety, and livability in their own homes."
+Now, through this new partnership, we can help even more people improve comfort, safety, and livability in their homes."

-"With record-breaking heat and hurricanes this year, many seniors and disabled homeowners are in need of significant home renovations to keep their homes safe," said Jaimie Ross, the President and CEO of The Florida Housing Coalition (FHC) -- which is Florida's statewide nonprofit provider of affordable housing training and technical assistance, dedicated to ensuring that all Floridians have access to a quality affordable home.
+"With record-breaking heat and hurricanes this year, many seniors and disabled homeowners require significant home renovations to keep their homes safe," said Jaimie Ross, the President, and CEO of The Florida Housing Coalition (FHC) - which is Florida's statewide nonprofit provider of affordable housing training and technical assistance, dedicated to ensuring that all Floridians have access to a quality affordable home.
 "We are excited about this partnership to help improve the health and overall quality of life for seniors and disabled homeowners in Florida."

-St. Petersburg homeowner, Slyvia Thompson recently secured an affordable loan from SELF for a new high-efficiency air conditioner.
+St. Petersburg homeowner, Sylvia Thompson, recently secured an affordable loan from SELF for a new high-efficiency air conditioner.
 Her child with cerebral palsy and epilepsy is prone to seizures during hot summer months.
 Having a functional air conditioner not only lowered her electric bills, but it greatly improved living conditions.
 Sylvia described the SELF program as a "blessing."